swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 ```

 However, a protocol type does not conform to protocols - not even the protocol itself.
-Allowing existential types to conform to protocols is unsound because some protocol with static methods, initializers, or associated types requirements cannot be accessed from the protocol type itself - these kinds of requirements require a concrete type.
+Allowing existential types to conform to protocols is unsound.
+For protocols with static method, initializer, or associated type requirements, the implementation of these requirements cannot be accessed from the protocol type - accessing these kinds of requirements must be done using a concrete type.

 Let's walk through the example below:

 ```swift